dmbarbour/glas/docs/ExtensibleNamespaces.md

 * rename - rewrite a prefix for all methods AND update all links.
 * move - rewrite a prefix, breaking links; supports overrides.

+Many other features such as overrides and private definitions can be expressed in terms of renames, moves, and a few conventions.

 The scope of a rewrite is a namespace component.
-For example, we could rewrite a mixin to change which methods it overrides.
-Hierarchical namespaces are supported by *renaming* the empty prefix.
-An override can be represented by *moving* the original name, e.g. move 'foo' to '^foo', then redefining 'foo'.
-With some conventions for private definitions, we can also hide names or support export lists.
+For example, we could rewrite a mixin to change which methods it overrides without actually modifying the namespace to which the mixin is later applied.

 ## Single Pass Rewrites